 What do I wear during a session?

 Wear whatever you’re comfortable in; nothing special required.
 Coming from work?
 Wear your work clothes.
-The salt air will not harm your clothing, nor leave a noticeable residue.
-If you are doing Halotherapy for skin conditions, we recommend that you wear shorts and T shirt, to expose as much of the affected area as possible.
+The salt air will not harm your clothing.
+If you are doing Halotherapy for skin conditions, we recommend that you wear shorts and t-shirt, to expose as much of the affected area as possible.

 What will I experience when I sit in the salt room?

 Salt caves are designed so that you can relax in a soothing and tranquil environment.
 You can sit back and experience the halotherapy treatment in a very peaceful and stress-free setting.
 Some people read, listen to music or nap.
 The room’s temperature, humidity, pressure and salt particles concentration are maintained.
 The lighting is dim and relaxing music is played.
 You can close your eyes and meditate or relax and just breathe.

 Will I see, smell or taste anything during a treatment?